Pregnant Kate Hudson, Inspired By Kim Kardashian, Struts Her Belly On The Red Carpet

 Other celebrity guests in attendance included Yara Shahadi, Mindy Kaling, and model Martha Hunt.

-Perhaps Kate was inspired by Kim because much like Kim was pregnant to North West with her flower-inspired get-up, Kate was also going to have her first girl with her boyfriend, Danny Fujikawa of the Los Angeles-based rock band, Chief.
+Perhaps Kate was inspired by Kim because much like Kim was pregnant to North West with her flower-inspired get-up, Kate was also going to have her first girl with her boyfriend, Danny Fujikawa, of the Los Angeles-based rock band, Chief.

-Fans of the actress know that Kate has a “thing” for rocker boys — she has two sons from previous relationships with rock’n’roll stars.
+Fans of the actress know that Kate has a “thing” for rocker boys — she has two sons from previous relationships with rock stars.
 Her first son, Ryder Russell Robinson, was a product of her marriage to Black Crowes lead singer Chris Robinson.
 Her second son, Bingham Hawn Bellamy, was a product of her relationship with Muse lead singer Matthew Bellamy.

 For her part, however, Kate thinks that her relationship with Fujikawa will go much better than her previous relationships, because he’s her best friend’s step-brother, and someone she’s known for over a decade.